alwinjose682/css/README.md

 - This repository groups together all the CSS repositories and does not contain any code.
 - Detailed documentation for each component along with its code is within the component's specific repository.
 Example, for documentation and code of cashflow-consumer, check [cashflow-consumer] repository
+- All CSS components like DB, Cache, Kafka etc can be run together in a single machine.

 **What is completed?**